McNepp/QApplicationContext/README.md

     QApplicationContext* context = new StandardQApplicationContext; // 1

     context -> registerService<QNetworkAccessManager>(); // 2
-    context -> registerService<RestPropFetcher,QNetworkAccessManager("hamburgWeather"); // 3
+    context -> registerService<RestPropFetcher,QNetworkAccessManager>("hamburgWeather"); // 3

     context -> publish(); // 4

 1. Creates a StandardQApplicationContext on the heap.
 Note that we assign it to a pointer of the interface QApplicationContext.
 This avoids accidental use of non-public API.
 2. Registers a QNetworkAccessManager with the context.
 We are supplying no parameters here, so the component will get an auto-generated name!
 3. Registers a RestPropFetcher with the context.
 Since the constructor requires an argument of type `QNetworkAccessManager*`, we simply supply the type as the second argument to the function.
    Everything else is taken care of automatically.
-We assign the name "propFetcher" to this service.
+We assign the name "hamburgWeather" to this service.
 4. The context is published.
 It will instantiate a QNetworkAccessManager first, then a RestPropFetcher, injecting the QNetworkAccessManager.